dsmiff/pandas-utils/README.md

 ## Installation requirements

 Pandas and ROOT are required.
-ROOT can be installed via Homebrew, and Pandas can be installed via pip For ROOT:
+ROOT can be installed via Homebrew, and Pandas can be installed via pip.

+For ROOT:
 ```shell
 brew install cmake